Skip to main content

 Performing Actions

-To show the dialog we can observe the submission effect cell in a cell watch function:
+To show the dialog we can observe the submission effect cell in a watch function:

 Widget build(BuildContext context) {